digilogistist/NEStonia/readme.txt

         * Avoid deploying this board in commercial, broadcast, or mission-critical environments.

-    ⚠️ This product is currently not a consumer device, and is not intended for resale as a finished product.
+    ⚠️ This product is currently not a certified consumer device, and is not intended for resale as a finished product.

  9. Privacy and Shipping.